 This post originally ran after the release of The Mummy.
-Because Tom Cruise has continued to be a nice guy, we have updated this post to include three more unsettlingly nice stories.
+Because Tom Cruise has continued to be a nice guy (unless COVID-19 protocols are being broken), we have continued to update this post to include more unsettlingly nice stories.

 First things first: We get it.
 There’s an awful lot of unsettling Scientology stuff (a whole lot of stuff ) around Tom Cruise.
 But pay no attention to that: Cruise has a new movie out, which means it’s time for the latest round of absolutely gushing stories about Tom Cruise.
 They’re kind of like Prince stories — always unique and surprising, often exceedingly delightful, if you can ignore the odd feeling in the back of your spine.
 On a Hollywood press tour, it’s a truth universally acknowledged that Tom Cruise is a super-nice dude.

 He taught Zac Efron how to ride a motorcycle.

 In 2010, a young Zac Efron sat down with the now-defunct Details magazine for a cover shoot.
 He was in his post–High School Musical phase, trying to break out of the teen-star shell.
 Somewhere along the line, Tom Cruise asked him if he knew how to ride a motorcycle.
 “You wanna learn how?”
 Cruise asked, inviting young Efron to his house.
 According to Details, Cruise “taught him how a motorcycle engine works, showed him the hangar with his dozens of pristine bikes — including the Triumphs he rode in the Mission: Impossible movies.”
 When Details asked him why he thought Tom Cruise would do such a nice thing, he had no idea.
 “I don’t know.
 I don’t even want to know,” he said.
 “It’s just so cool that he gave a shit, the fact that he cared at all.
 No one else did that.”

 He helped Mummy co-star Jake Johnson get in shape.